Easy Slow Cooker Rotisserie Chicken

 - For the crispiest skin, drizzle cooked chicken (after it’s finished in the slow cooker) with olive oil and broil on HIGH for several minutes until skin is crispy.

-Once you try this recipe and see how incredibly EASY it is to make rotisserie chicken at home, you’ll be picking up a whole chicken from the grocery store pretty often!
+Once you try this recipe and see how incredibly EASY it is to make rotisserie chicken at home, you’ll be making it often!

 WAYS TO USE A ROTISSERIE CHICKEN